-Install DataPlane Platform
+Install DP Platform

-When installing DataPlane in a production environment, DP Platform and all associated DataPlane Services must be installed on a separate host that is not part of any cluster.
+When installing DataPlane in a production environment, DP Platform and all associated DP apps must be installed on a separate host that is not part of any cluster.

-DP Platform is required as a baseline, but you can install any combination of DP Apps on top of the platform.
-After installing the platform, see the installation instructions for each DataPlane app for instructions on how to install and configure the app on the platform.
+DP Platform is required as a baseline, but you can install any combination of DP apps on top of the platform.
+After installing the platform, see the installation instructions for each DP app for instructions on how to install and configure the app on the platform.